mothies-m/backend-reg/README.md

-# Backend Plateup
+# Backend-reg

 ## Overview

-Backend Plateup is a project that handles user registration, login, profile creation for speakers, session booking, and email notifications.
+Backend-reg is a project that handles user registration, login, profile creation for speakers, session booking, and email notifications.
 This documentation provides information on how to interact with the API endpoints for these functionalities.

 __BY:__
 Mothieswaran M